 Symptoms of a meniscus tear can include any of the following:

-To determine if you have suffered a meniscus tear, you will need to see a doctor of the employer's choosing. owa Workers' Compensation allows for your employer to choose your medical provider.
+To determine if you have suffered a meniscus tear, you will need to see a doctor of the employer's choosing.
+Iowa workers' compensation allows your employer to choose your medical provider.
 If you are not satisfied with the care you receive, you may be able to see another doctor, but not without approval.
-If the employer refuses, there are proceedings you can go through to request alternative medical care.
+If the employer refuses, there are proceedings you can go through to request alternate medical care.

 How Will I Know if I Have a Torn Meniscus?

-What Do I Do if I Have More Questions?
+What Should I Do if I Have More Questions?

-To learn more about Iowa's workers' compensation system including the 7 Deadly Mistakes to Avoid if You are Hurt at Work order a copy of our book “Iowa Workers’ Compensation- An Insider’s Guide to Work Injuries” by calling 1-800-707-2552 (ext.
+To learn more about Iowa's workers' compensation system, including the 7 Deadly Mistakes to Avoid if You are Hurt at Work, order a copy of our FREE book “Iowa Workers’ Compensation - An Insider’s Guide to Work Injuries” by calling 1-800-707-2552 (ext.
 811) (24 Hour Recorded Message) or clicking here.
 Why offer a Book at No Cost?
-Iowa Workers' Compensation Attorney Corey J. L. Walker offers his book at no cost because he has represented hundreds of Iowans hurt at work and seen too many clients make mistakes before they knew about their rights and responsibilities costing them thousands of dollars.
-Iowans injured on the job are beginning to realize that the work comp. insurance company is not there to help them and they should at least consider having someone on their side to help them.
-Finally, you can learn about Iowa work injuries in the comfort of your own home with no cost, risk or obligation.
-For immediate assistance or to schedule your NO COST work injury case evaluation, CALL 641-792-3595 and ask for Corey or Erik.
+Iowa workers' compensation attorney Corey J. L. Walker offers his book at no cost because he has represented hundreds of Iowans hurt at work and seen too many clients make mistakes before they knew about their rights and responsibilities, costing them thousands of dollars.
+Iowans injured on the job are beginning to realize that the workers' compensation insurance company is not there to help them and they should at least consider having someone on their side.
+For immediate assistance or to schedule your NO COST work injury case evaluation, contact us online or call (641) 792-3595 and ask for Corey or Erik.